mseminatore/TeslaJS/README.md

 # TeslaJS
-An unofficial Tesla API for NodeJS.
+An unofficial NodeJS library that encapsulates the Tesla API.

 It is important to acknowledge that there are already several very good Javascript libraries available for the Tesla.
 So why create another one?
-I created this library for two main reasons:
+This library was created for two main reasons:

 1. The anticipated need for a few small but important features that existing libraries did not provide
-2. I was looking for a personal opportunity to learn more about the Tesla REST API, Node.js and Github
+2. I was looking for a personal opportunity to learn more about the Tesla REST API, Node.js and Git/GitHub

 ## Notable Features